 Assistant Professor, Department of Family and Community Medicine

 Kristi VanDerKolk, MD, is a family medicine physician.
 A graduate of Hope College, she earned her medical degree from Wayne State University and completed her residency at the University of Michigan.
 After graduation, she started work at the Family Health Center, a federally-qualified health center in Kalamazoo and later transitioned to working for Western Michigan University Homer Stryker M.D.
 School of Medicine.
-She is currently serving as core faculty in the Family and Community Medicine Residency Program – Kalamazoo, and as the Clerkship Director for the Family and Community Medicine third-year clerkship for the medical students.
-Dr. VanDerKolk has an interest in transgender health, and has started a transgender clinic at the Family Health Center.
+She is currently the program director for the Family Medicine Residency Program - Kalamazoo.
+Dr. VanDerKolk has an interest in transgender health, and has started a transgender clinic.
 Some of her other interests include undergraduate and graduate medical education as well as physician burn-out and wellbeing.

 - American Board of Family Medicine (Family Medicine)